 As a curious little girl, I soaked up my father’s fascinating stories about being one of nine children living on a tobacco farm in North Carolina in the ‘50s.
 His family grew their own food, and he and his siblings played sports with the fruit crops.
 They raised animals–from barn cats and chickens to mules and cows–as pets or as livestock.
 His mother cooked from scratch and regularly baked the favorite desserts of each child.
 And it seemed like there was always someone his age–boy or girl–with whom he could play.
 I liked to imagine what it would be like growing up in such a big family in the country.

 My mother, on the other hand, was raised in the city as the only child of older parents.
-She had grown up in the unfamiliar-to-me world of piano recitals, debutante parties and local beauty pageants.
-Hearing stories about her decidedly genteel upbringing (at least, in comparison to mine) encouraged me to fantasize about living in privilege, traveling across the country for ski vacations and attending all-girls’ boarding schools in Europe.
+She had grown up in the unfamiliar-to-me world of classical piano recitals, debutante parties and local beauty pageants.
+Hearing stories about her more genteel upbringing (at least, in comparison to mine) encouraged me to fantasize about living in privilege, traveling across the country for ski vacations and attending all-girls’ boarding schools in Europe.

 In real life, my parents, brothers, and I lived in the mostly white, New England suburbs during the ‘80s.
 I had never left the country and had only really traveled down south.
 Yet, I knew from my favorite novels, movies and National Geographic magazines that there were billions of people out there who lived a reality completely unfamiliar to me, in wholly different environments and raised within richly diverse cultures.
 I loved to fantasize what it would be like to be born into different families in faraway states or exotic countries.